MJGrey/SprayingToolkit/README.md

 ### Atomizer

-A blazing fast password sprayer for Lync/Skype For Business and OWA, built on Asyncio and Python 3.7
+A blazing fast password sprayer for Lync/Skype For Business and OWA, built on AsyncIO and Python 3.7

 #### Usage
 ```